linuxserver-archive/docker-qbittorrent-armhf/README.md

 ## Versions

++ **09.01.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/qbittorrent
 + **25.09.18:** Use buildstage type build, bump qbitorrent to 4.1.3.
 + **14.08.18:** Rebase to alpine 3.8, bump libtorrent to 1.1.9 and qbitorrent to 4.1.2.
 + **08.06.18:** Bump qbitorrent to 4.1.1.